amursky/lucy-test-assignment/README.md

-# «Lucy in The Sky» test assignment
+# «Lucy in the Sky» test assignment

 ## Setup